cipix2000/svg.draggable.js/README.md

 var draw = SVG('canvas').size(400, 400)
 var rect = draw.rect(100, 100)

-rect.draggable()
+rect.draggable(10)
 ```

 Yes indeed, that's it!
 Now the `rect` is draggable.
+The draggable function takes an optional argument,
+stickyRadius, 10 in the example above, which specifies how much the element resists unintended dragging, in pixels.

 To make an element dropable